ttimer/test-version/README.md

     try: java -jar SMonitor.jar --help

     java -jar ttimer.jar
-    try: java -jar SMonitor.jar -v
+    try: java -jar ttimer.jar -v
     hint: [F1] when the timer is up

 ==============================================================

-I had to add ".zip" to "*.jar" to use the upload here.
+I had to add ".zip" to "ttimer.jar" to use the upload here.

 Just delete it on your download.